545907361/lidar_camera_offline_calibration/README.md

 ## To do list

+* Improved image and point cloud sphere recognition algorithm.
+* Improved external reference solution algorithm.
 * After the completion of the calibration, the point cloud projection topic was added to reflect the calibration accuracy more intuitively.
-* Improved image sphere recognition algorithm